PC-Vic/Pattern-Prowess/gist-template.md

 /^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,4}$/

 In our pattern, we have a single, cohesive pattern that validates email addresses according to a set of rules and characters, without the need for OR operators.
 The absence of the OR operator makes the regex pattern straightforward and efficient for validating email addresses with specific rules.
-It enforces a clear structure for the email address, including the local part, "@" symbol, domain part, and top-level domain.
+Let me show you an example of how to use this operator.
+Suppose you want to match either "apple" or "banana."
+You can use the OR operator like this:

+apple|banana

+This regex pattern will match either "apple" or "banana" in the input text.

+For example, in JavaScript, you can use this pattern like so:

+const text = "I like apple and banana.";
+const pattern = /apple|banana/g;
+const matches = text.match(pattern);

+console.log(matches); // Outputs: [ 'apple', 'banana' ]

+The pattern /apple|banana/g matches either "apple" or "banana" in the input text, and text.match(pattern) returns an array of matching words.

 ### Character Classes